Helperbird/website/src/pages/features/reading-guide.md

 ---
 layout: templates/features_two.liquid
-title:
-  Reading guide - Helping you to read long texts on web pages |  Chrome, Firefox, Edge, iPad &  iPhone
-description: Reading ruler, useful when you are reading long texts on the web.
+title: Effortlessly focus on text while reading with Helperbird's reading guide
+description: Improve your reading speed and comprehension with our innovative reading ruler.
+Designed to help guide your eye and eliminate distractions, our reading ruler makes it easy to focus on the text and understand more.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-featurePageTitle: Reading guide
+featurePageTitle: Effortlessly focus on text while reading with Helperbird's reading guide
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/ruler.svg"
 youtubeId: PfILiWebkuc
 cardTitle: Reading guide
-featureDescription: Reading ruler, useful when you are reading long texts on the web.
+featureDescription: Designed to help guide your eye and eliminate distractions, our reading ruler makes it easy to focus on the text and understand more.
 group: reading
 tags:
   - features